 - Not sure what wood flavor to use?
 Try hickory, pecan, and mesquite!

-- Be sure to save some of the smoked Traeger Carne asada to make California burritos, Mexican breakfast burritos, or Carne asada tacos.
+- Be sure to save some of the smoked Traeger carne asada to make this California burritos recipe, Mexican breakfast burritos, carne asada quesadillas, or carne asada tacos.

 Love this recipe?
 Please leave a 5-star 🌟🌟🌟🌟🌟rating in the recipe card below & a review in the comments section further down the page.